 normal for a bookkeeper or accountant to sign on the

 bank account in place of the Treasurer.
-Seeking privacy
+Just as you may

 from the general public is healthy because of the risk of fraud,